 Maplewood Rose Garden

 Maplewood showcases 300 rose varieties that bloom between mid-June and late November.
-While Olmsted’s 1888 landscape design included a rose garden, the Greater Rochester Rose Society formally dedicated it in 1951 and has lovingly cared for the fragrant flowers ever since.
+The Greater Rochester Rose Society formally dedicated it in 1951 and has lovingly cared for the fragrant flowers ever since.
 250 Maplewood Avenue

 Mount Hope Cemetery